 Starting a food supply may seem simple enough when you think about building a supply of store-bought canned goods for a few weeks of sustenance.
-But once you start thinking about longer term sustenance for emergency preparedness for yourself and your loved ones, it can get a bit overwhelming.
-After all, cans and boxed foods from the grocery store will only go so far, and your supply space will quickly get overwhelmed with packaging if you don’t have a start thinking about long-term food preservation.
+But once you start thinking about longer-term sustenance for emergency preparedness for yourself and your loved ones, it can get a bit overwhelming.
+After all, cans and boxed foods from the grocery store will only go so far, and your supply space will quickly get overwhelmed with packaging if you don’t start thinking about long-term food preservation.

 Preserving food in the most shelf-stable way can make a huge difference in the cost-effectiveness and longevity of your supply.
-To help get you started, we’ve created our free Shelf Life Reference guide on our site, which can help you determine how to store some of the basic foods of a food inventory.
+To help get you started, we’ve created our free Shelf Life Reference guide on our site, which can help you determine how to store some of the basic foods in a food inventory.
 And with our Ultimate Prep System, you can easily stay on top of how many weeks, months, or years of food storage are in your supply, and how to efficiently rotate through foods based on any date that you set (for example, best by date).

 The basics of preserving food are actually quite simple and, with a little research, anyone can do them.
 Here is a crash course in the basic preservation options: